MockingbirdME/game_md/magic/arcane_powers.md

 * Speed Recovery - touch, healing, all mages
     * (1+) - target character heals wounds X+1 times as fast as natural for the next X days.
 Additional successes may be spent to increase the number of days this spell lasts for by one.
 * Throw Spell - spell/effect, free for all mages, all mages
-    * (1) - the spell or effect lasts untriggered for a number of rounds equal to the character’s mind stat, during this time the mage may throw the spell and have it take effect at the end of the throw.
-Thrown spells have a close range and range increment equal to the caster’s average of body and mind stats in meters and a max range equal to the same times the caster’s rank in arcane aptitude.
-Thrown spells have a range penalty of 3.
+    * (1) - the spell has it's range increased to close.
 * Time Lapse - touch, temporal, all mages
     * (+) - speed up or slow down a multi round action or event by adding or subtracting one round or minute to the number needed to complete the action or event.
 The caster may not spend more than X successes on this power.
 This power can not be used to reduce the amount of time needed below one round or minute.
     * (+) - speed up or slow down an action or event that requires multiple successes by increasing or decreasing the number of successes needed to complete the action or event.
 The caster may not spend more than X successes on this power.
 This power can not be used to reduce the number of successes needed below 5.
 * Water to … - touch, water, all mages
     * (1+) - turn up to X doses of purified water plus one dose per additional success spent into another liquid that the caster chooses.
 Different liquid types have different dose sizes for example dirtying water can be performed on 4 liters of water, beer on 1 liter, wine on half a liter, liquor on a deciliter, ink or oil or honey on a milliliter, etc.
-* Wizard’s Fire - touch, fire, all mages
+* Wizard’s Fire - close, fire, all mages
     * (3) - the caster conjures arcane flame that inflicts Xd4 fire damage.